nulldreams/nosqli-checkr/README.md

  ╚═╝  ╚═══╝  ╚═════╝  ╚══════╝  ╚══▀▀═╝  ╚══════╝ ╚═╝      ╚═════╝ ╚═╝  ╚═╝ ╚══════╝  ╚═════╝ ╚═╝  ╚═╝ ╚═╝  ╚═╝
   </pre>
 </center>
-Easy way to test NoSQLi in REST APIs
+The easy way to test NoSQLi in REST APIs

 ### install
 ```